llvm/llvm-project/llvm/docs/LangRef.rst

 ``__llvm_ctx_profile_{expected_callee|callsite}`` are initialized by compiler-rt and are TLS.
-They are both 2-sized vectors of pointers.
+They are both vectors of pointers of size 2.
 The index into each is determined when the current function obtains the pointer to its context from compiler-rt.
 The pointer's LSB gives the index.